 In laboratory tests on mice, researchers still cannot understand if such communications really take place, but in tests the guinea pigs seem to work better and more homogeneously with each other.

 Controlling someone's thoughts can mean having the ability to kill him: mind reading has serious consequences.
-Fraudulently accessing a brain stimulator can mean controlling your mood, even aspects of your personality.
+Fraudulently accessing a brain stimulator can mean controlling his mood, even aspects of his personality.